edelvalle/django-triplets/README.md

 ```

 After changing the inference rules, you need to run at least one of these:

 - Run the db migrations of your project with: `python manage.py migrate`
 - Run refresh migrations: `python manage.py refresh_inference`
 - Call the `fact.api.refresh_inference()` function

-Then these rules will generate new triplets, so now you can ask for all the
+Then these rules will generate new facts, so now you can ask for all the places
-places that are *part_of* *europe*:
+that are _part_of_ _europe_:

 ```python
 answers = api.solve([(Var("place"), "part_of", "europe")])